gritzko/replicated.cc/index.md

         (an op chain is a convenient default).
         For example, the op at line #2 mentions neither its own id (the first plus 1) nor its reference (the first op).
+        The binary variant of RON employs more sophisticated metadata compression techniques.
         With no abbreviations, the object would look like a tabular log of ops, two metadata UUIDs per op:
 <pre style="font-size: 80%;">